vishvas-2000/Rubik-s-cube-simulator/README.md

 # Rubik-s-cube-simulator
-Simulation of any n-side rubik's cube
+Simulation of any n-sided rubik's cube